corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/prerequisites.md

-## CorDapp Development Software prerequisites
+## CorDapp development software prerequisites

 CorDapp development has been tested with the following: